tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 {% include content/activities/find_open_source_project.md %}

+{: .note}
+When you look for API projects, recognize that there are many different types of APIs.
+Many of the APIs you run across might be [native library APIs](nativelibraryapis_overview.html), which don't use web protocols to make requests and responses (as REST APIs do) but rather involve incorporating a language-specific library into the project.
+If the API seems to focus on a particular language, and the API documentation looks auto-generated, it's probably a native-library API.

 ## Contributing will require Git skills

 When you later contribute to the open-source project, you will need to understand the basic [Pull request Git workflow](pubapis_github_pull_requests.html).
-This might require you to ramp up on [some Git tutorials](https://www.atlassian.com/git/tutorials) a bit first, but there's no better way to learn Git than by actively using it in a real project scenario.
+Understanding the Git workflow might require you to ramp up on [Git tutorials](https://www.atlassian.com/git/tutorials) a bit first, but there's no better way to learn Git than by actively using it in a real project scenario.

 Don't worry so much about Git now.
 You can learn these skills later when you have content you're ready to contribute.
 For now, just find a project.